robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 In example above **windowing** step was skip - we directly created final signal inside a time domain window.
 Normally we would copy samples from some input buffer.

-Lets look what are the power values that we have near our three sines.
+Let's look what are the power values that we have near our three sins.
 We expect to see 3 power peaks near 28, 20 and 16 samplePerPeriod.
 In order to convert array index into samplePerPeriod value and vice versa we need to use those formulas: